abatilo/sanic-swagger/README.md

 ### Advanced usage

-Since `doc.Model` and `doc.field` are nothing more as syntatic sugar for the `@attr.s` decorator and `attr.ib` function, you can express your models using these provided classes and methods or use vanilla `attr` in your models.
+Since `doc.Model` and `doc.field` are nothing more as syntatic sugar for the `@attr.s` decorator and `attr.ib` function, you can express your models using these provided classes and methods or use vanilla `attrs` in your models.
 Here's a complex example that shows a mixed model:

 ```python
 from enum import Enum, IntEnum